H12345555/MLBSubplots1/README.md

 - Removed all plays where "event == Out"
 - Sorted remaining events by inning and event
 - Assigned numeric codes to events for plotting purposes (e.g., Single = 4, Home Run = 2)
+- Number of outcomes analyzed was reduced from the initial >180,000 to just the first 100 events of the season.

 ## Visualizations